 Berry Picker Pudding Cake

-“Pouding” means pudding and “chômeur” means unemployed worker.
-“Pouding chômeur” is a Québec traditional dessert created in the Great Depression and was originally made with affordable ingredients like flour, butter, milk and brown sugar.
-This pudding cake consists of a syrup topped with a pudding dough mixture and once set makes a dessert full of sweet flavours that tempts you for maybe just a little more.
-This recipe has many variants, for examples substituting the brown sugar with maple syrup, honey or even chocolate.
-I did not invent the fruit version but I developed my “berry picker” version while being a poor freelancer with many berries!
+“Pouding” means pudding, and “chômeur” means unemployed worker.
+“Pouding chômeur” is a Québec traditional dessert created during the Great Depression and was initially made with affordable ingredients like flour, butter, milk and brown sugar.
+This pudding cake is a sweet, syrupy sauce topped with moist cake dough.
+This dessert is one of the best dishes served in sugar shacks (made with freshly produced maple syrup).
+This recipe has many variants, such as substituting brown sugar with maple syrup, honey or even chocolate.
+I did not invent the fruit version, but developed my “berry picker” version as a poor freelancer with many berries!
 I use a mix of frozen wild blackberries and raspberries grown at my husband’s family farm.
-We get plenty of them every season but, as they are highly perishable, we freeze some to enjoy them all year long in smoothies and desserts like this one.
-I don’t have much of a sweet tooth but I’ve got to admit, since developing the recipe, this has become my favourite dessert.
-I think I tested it very thoroughly on this pandemic year… I could not help it, it tastes sooo good but is also very easy to make.
-The pudding cake is commonly served with ice cream but as it is already sweet enough for me, a scoop of some good plain Greek yogurt to balance it is just perfect!
+We get plenty of them every season, but as they are highly perishable, we freeze some to enjoy them all year long in smoothies and desserts like this one.
+I don’t have much of a sweet tooth, but I’ve got to admit, this has become my favourite dessert for the taste and also because it is so easy to make.
+The pudding cake is commonly served with ice cream, but a scoop of plain Greek yogurt is also great.

 RECIPE